vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Amarapadavivr.ti of Liṅgayas¯urin and the Amarapadapārijāta of Mallinātha.

-Critically edited with Introduction by A. A. Ramanathan.
-Vol. 1.
-Madras
+Critically edited with Introduction by A. A. RamanathaṇVol.
+1. Madras

 1971.
 The Adyar Library Series 101.